M-erb/merb.dev/src/content/blog/deep-clone-javascript.md

 ### 1. Use JSON.stringify()

 This is very easy but comes with possible data loss.
 Basically, you are turning the data structure into a `json` string and then parsing it back into a JavaScript object.
 Stringify does its best to convert non-JSON values to ones it supports.
-Details can be seen in this [MDN JSON.stringify()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify) article.
+Details can be seen in this <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify" target="_blank">MDN JSON.stringify()</a> article.
 For example, `Date` will become a string and stay a string on parse.
 Functions/methods that may have been on the object will be omitted or turned to a `null` value to name a few.

 ```javascript
 const personA = {